pierresh/multiple-emails.js/README.md

 Enter multiple emails in a single input field with jQuery.

-This is forked from Pierre Clavequin's project at https://github.com/pierresh/multiple-emails.js.
+This project is forked from Pierre Clavequin's project at https://github.com/pierresh/multiple-emails.js.

+Pierre's project is an improved version of the original work of Jamie Bradley http://t2a.co/blog/index.php/multiple-value-input-field-with-jquery/.

-## New features are:
+## New features added to Pierre's work:

 - "Basic" theme is now the default theme
 - "Basic" theme now displays a "heavy multiplication x" (&#10006;) for the Remove icon
 - rename old "Basic" theme to "Text" for clarity
 - rename "Bootstrap" theme to "Bootstrap3" for clarity
-- new "FontAwesome5" theme
+- new "FontAwesome" theme
 - add option to "validate" input or not (default is true)

-## Original README...

-This is an improved version of the original work of Jamie Bradley http://t2a.co/blog/index.php/multiple-value-input-field-with-jquery/.

-## New features are:
+## New features added to Jamie's work:

 - can display emails once the page is loaded
 - check integrity of inputted email address